 6 – How do you want to handle paying the bills?
 Will one person be in charge of handling all the expenses, or will it be a partnership?
 Who will be in charge of certain bills?

 7 – Will you have a joint checking account or keep them separate?
 For the record, I’m a huge believer in a joint checking account and always have been.

 8 – Are you a saver and do you have a saving account?
 Whatever your degree of savings is, you should discuss having a savings account.
 It’s important to have an emergency fund tucked away in case you need money for medical expenses, vet bills, car repairs, or home maintenance.

 9 – Do you want children?
 This discussion has probably happened long before you got engaged, but it’s important to talk about the financial costs of having kids.
 Maybe you want one child and your spouse wants three.
-Along with talking finances with children, you will have to think about daycare versus staying at home, private or public schooling and will you be paying for their college educations?
+During this discussion, think about the costs of daycare versus one parent staying at home, whether you want to send them to private or public school, and if you want to pay for their college educations.

 10 – Do you have life insurance?
 Maybe you both have life insurance through work, but that might not be adequate.
-You want to make sure your loved ones are protected from a financial disaster if you were to die.
+You want to make sure your loved ones are protected from a financial disaster if you were to unexpectedly pass away.
 If you have anyone that depends on you financially, then you should have life insurance.
-How much depends on you and what you can afford.
-You can run a quick term life insurance quote on Quotacy.com and then use their analysis calculator to help you get a better understanding of how much coverage you need.
+Most financial experts, myself included, recommend term life insurance.
+The amount should be 10-12x your annual salary.

-Because finances being one of the biggest reasons for arguments between couples, it’s helpful to sit down and get it all out in the open.
+Because money is one of the biggest reasons for arguments between couples, it’s helpful to sit down and get it all out in the open.
 It may not be fun, but it will help to avoid many issues ahead of time.
-You’ll feel good to have that conversation behind you and you can continue planning the wedding.
+You’ll feel good to have that conversation behind you and then you can continue planning the wedding!